Buying a SitePoint Premium membership will give you access to the full AtZ: CSS series.

 Welcome to our AtoZ CSS series!
 In this series, I’ll be exploring different CSS values (and properties) each beginning with a different letter of the alphabet.
-We know that sometimes screencasts are just not enough, in this article I’ve added a new quick tip/lesson about the Float and Clear properties and how to center elements in all sorts of ways.
+In this article I’ve added a new quick tip/lesson about the Float and Clear properties and how to center elements in all sorts of ways.

 F is for Float and Clear